LucasBois1/MagentaSportwear/README.md

 </h3>

 <p align="center">
-  This is a standard eCommerce website hosted on heroku using docker and .NET 5.0 C#
+  This is a standard eCommerce website hosted on Heroku using docker and <strong>.NET 5.0 C#</strong> <br>
+  It communicates trought <strong>API Rest</strong> with a <strong>AWS RDS</strong> MySql free tier database. <br>
+  This WebApp has a role system, it has administrator roles to prevent unauthorized access to the product administration panel.
 </p>

 <div align="center">